Dudley Tunnel: Reopening

 Despite the fact that it was officially closed, Vic Smallshire and some colleagues decided to travel through the tunnel and return via the Netherton Tunnel.
 However, when they got to Park Head, the three locks down to the No 2 Line had been damaged by British Waterways to prevent navigation, and while returning through the Dudley Tunnel, he found a message in a bottle.
 He made contact with the writers, John Westwood and Cliff Sherwood, and plans to rescue the tunnel were soon drawn up.
 Regular trips were made through the tunnels on Sundays, and when barriers were erected at the tunnel ends, these were removed with crowbars, sledge hammers and ropes.
 The Dudley Tunnel Committee was formed, co-ordinating interest in its plight within the local community.
 Smallshire wrote an 8-page article about the need to preserve the tunnel for the Inland Waterways Association, and there was widespread interest in the concept.

 The committee was approached by the Workers Educational Association, to arrange a trip into the tunnels.
 After a date was agreed, Dr John Fletcher, their regional officer, contacted the press and invited anyone who was interested to come on a last chance trip to see the tunnels, and some 300 people arrived for the trip.
 A second boat was hastily borrowed, and 150 people were crammed into each of the two boats for the trip.
 Afterwards, Fletcher warned that the group urgently needed to become official, which resulted in the formation of the Dudley Canal Tunnel Preservation Society on 1 January 1964.
 The Society soon had several hundred members, and British Waterways had to acknowledge them.
 They were also talking to Dudley Council about the concept of an industrial museum for the Black Country.
-The Council called a public meeting, where the museum concept was greeted enthusiatically, and they started planning for the project.
+The Council called a public meeting, where the museum concept was greeted enthusiastically, and they started planning for the project.
 The Society then became the Dudley Canal Trust, and expanded its vision to include the Park Head locks, the basins at the north end of the tunnel which are now part of the museum, and the environs of the Dudley Canal in general.